-Source Technologies has designed two fonts: Secure Numeric Font and ICR Secure Numeric Font.
-These are resident in your printer as well.
+Two Source Technologies-designed fonts are also resident in your printer: Secure Numeric Font and ICR Secure Numeric Font.
 Examples of these fonts are in the Appendix of this manual.
 Like MICR fonts, these secure fonts can only be accessed after MICR mode is activated by your software.